Gerald Scarpelli

-Gerald Hector Scarpelli (1938 – May 2, 1989) was an American mobster and hitman for the Chicago Outfit criminal organization who later became a government witness.
+Gerald Hector Scarpelli (January 22, 1938 – May 2, 1989) was an American mobster and hitman for the Chicago Outfit crime family who later became a government witness.

 Early life

-Born in Chicago, Scarpelli was the son of a baker on the Near West Side of the city.
+Scarpelli was born in Manhattan, New York and raised in Chicago, where he grew up the son of a baker in the Italian-American enclave of Taylor Street on the city's Near West Side.
+Scarpelli, a lifelong fitness fanatic, boxed as an amateur in his youth and graduated from Austin High School in 1957.

+Criminal career

 Scarpelli was arrested in 1960, the first of 18 arrests in his criminal record.
 In July 1965, Scarpelli pleaded guilty to armed robbery in Wisconsin and received a suspended sentence and probation.
 Thirty days later, Scarpelli was arrested for burglary in Illinois.

-A crew member for caporegime Joseph Ferriola for several years, Scarpelli gained a reputation as a leading loan shark.
+A Chicago Outfit associate in the Cicero crew headed by caporegime Joseph Ferriola for several years, Scarpelli gained a reputation as a leading loan shark.
 He oversaw illegal gambling operations in the suburban neighborhoods of Southwest Chicago.
 Scarpelli had dreams of being a legitimate business owner, but never realized them.
 He opened a boutique at one point, but it failed in a few months.
 His other ambition was to open an automobile salvage yard, but could not achieve it due to his criminal record.